 Dennis Ashton, counseling manager at LDS Family Services’ Layton office, said he’s found the LDS Church’s attitude toward survivors to be accommodating, loving and accepting.
 But he said it’s unusual for a lay couple within the faith, such as the McGuires, to volunteer to create a support group, especially one dealing with loss.
 He said the couple reached out to the church when starting their group.

 “It’s come out of the love,” Ashton said, “of their own child they’ve lost.”

-“We 1/8as a society3/8 talk a lot about suicide and suicide prevention, but there really is another arm to this whole complex issue, and that’s the bereavement side of it,” Ken McGuire said.
+“We as a society talk a lot about suicide and suicide prevention, but there really is another arm to this whole complex issue, and that’s the bereavement side of it,” Ken McGuire said.
 “That’s so huge, and we don’t do a very good job with it.”

 The McGuires emphasize, however, that though they’re working with the church, their group is open to anyone and is not about religion.

 Whatever one’s background, said Lyn McGuire, much can be accomplished simply by talking to those who’ve walked similar paths.

 “They want to look across the room,” she said of working with other suicide survivors, “and say,’I know you know what I feel.’”